Skip to content

 Inflow App – Inflow is the #1 science-based app to help you manage your ADHD.
 Their support system helps you understand your neurodiverse brain, and build lifelong skills.
 Free Trial

-Finally, learning about sexual health and safe sexual practices can help individuals with ADHD and hypersexuality make informed decisions and reduce the risk of negative consequences related to sexual activity.
+9. Educate yourself about sex: Learning about sexual health and safe sexual practices can help you to make informed decisions and reduce the risk of consequences related to ADHD hypersexuality.

 ADHD Management Tools